ralphfe/feature-based-clean-architecture/README.md

 1. Clone the repository and navigate to project root
 2. Open solution `TodoApp.sln`
 3. Build and run from IDE interface

-## API Endpoints

-- `POST /todos` - Create a new todo
-- `GET /todos` - Get all todos
-- `GET /todos/{id}` - Get a specific todo
-- `PUT /todos/{id}/complete` - Mark a todo as complete

-## Technical Details

-- Built with .NET 8
-- Uses minimal APIs for endpoints (with Swagger for documentation and tests)
-- Implements CQRS and Result pattern (without added dependencies)
-- Follows Clean Architecture principles with Vertically Sliced features
-- Uses in-memory database for persistence (with Entity Framework)